 My name is Saskia Kidd.
 I studied Fine Arts and Art Education in The Netherlands and the USA.
 I’m passionate about art- and all things sacred.
 I love working with various media such as photography, decor, graphic design, drawing, painting and writing.

-One of the things I do is creating sacred spaces: environments and experiences conducive to worship, prayer, reflection, connection, inspiration and response.
-This often involves sanctuary or room decor and installations, including various media: projections, symbolic elements, music, color, movement, writing.
+One of the things I do is create sacred spaces: environments and experiences conducive to worship, prayer, reflection, connection, and response.
 Most of the time I work spontaneously, though usually with a certain theme or concept in mind.
-I try to be cohesive with the existing space, current message or liturgy of the season – yet there are also times where I am simply responding to the circumstances of the world we live in.
-I try to connect the exterior to the sacred spaces of our interior landscape: those of the heart, mind, body and soul.
+I try to be cohesive with the existing space, current message or liturgy of the season – yet there are also times where I simply want to respond to the circumstances of the world we live in.
+I am always interested in trying to connect the exterior to the interior sacred spaces – those of the heart, mind, body and soul.

 And, though not the main focus on this blog, there is an undeniably big part of my life that involves parenting a child with a chronic auto-immune disease, along with our other two children.
 I have written one post about it called: “Hanging in There.”

 Ora Et Decora means: “Pray and Decorate” (or Enhance, Embellish) – simply my play on the Medieval Latin motto found in Christian Mysticism and the monastic life: “Ora et Labora,” meaning: “Pray and Work” (or Pray and Labor.)

 Thanks for stopping by, and blessings to you on your journey, fellow traveler.
 Let me know your thoughts, connections or how I can be of service!